deepesdl/deepesdl-doc/docs/guide/xcube-viewer.md

 * For the publication contact the DeepESDL team (`esdl-support@brockmann-consult.de`) and communicate whether

-    * the data cube should be published in the Viewer and stored in a public DeepESDL bucket, or
+    * the data cube should be published in the Viewer **and** stored in a public DeepESDL bucket, or
-    * the data cube should only be available for visualisation purposes in the xcube Viewer
+    * the data cube should be published in the Viewer (visualisation only)